 Arizona Filing Requirements These rules apply to all Arizona taxpayers.

-You must file if you are: and your gross income is more than:

-• Single \$12,400

-Married filing joint \$24,800

-Married filing separate \$12,400

-Head of household \$18,650

-If you are a nonresident, you must report income derived from Arizona sources.
-To determine if you meet the gross income threshold amount above, multiply the amount by the percentage of your Arizona gross income that is of your federal adjusted gross income (income ratio shown on line 27 of Form 140NR).
+You must file if you are: and your gross income is more than: • Single \$12,550 Married filing joint \$25,100 Married filing separate \$12,550 Head of Household \$18,800 If you are a nonresident, you must report income derived from Arizona sources.
+To determine if you meet the gross income threshold amount above multiply the amount by the from Arizona sources.
+To determine if you meet the gross income threshold amount above, multiply the amount by the percentage of your federal adjusted gross income that represents your Arizona gross income (income ratio shown on line 27 of Form 140NR).

 To see if you have to file, figure your gross income the same as you would figure your gross income for federal income tax purposes.
-Then you should exclude income Arizona law does not tax.
-Income Arizona law does not tax includes:
+Then you should exclude income that Arizona law does not tax.
+Income that Arizona law does not tax includes:

-- interest from U.S. Government obligations, - social security retirement benefits received under Title II of the Social Security Act, - benefits received under the Railroad Retirement Act, tier 1 or tier 2 railroad retirement benefits, railroad disability benefits reported on federal forms RRB-1099 and RRB1099-R, railroad unemployment benefits and railroad sickness payments paid by the Railroad Retirement Board, or - pay received for active service as a member of the Reserves, National Guard, or the U.S. Armed Forces.
+- interest from U.S. Government obligations; - social security retirement benefits received under Title II of the Social Security Act; - benefits received under the Railroad Retirement Act, tier 1 or tier 2 railroad retirement benefits, railroad disability benefits reported on federal forms RRB-1099 and RRB-1099-R, railroad unemployment benefits and railroad sickness payments paid by the Railroad Retirement Board; - pay received for active service as a member of the Reserves, National Guard, or the U.S. Armed Forces; or - benefits, annuities and pensions as retired or retainer pay of the uniformed services of the United States

-Income earned by a qualifying out-of-state employee, from performing qualified disaster recovery work during a disaster period, is exempt from Arizona income tax.
+Income earned by a qualifying out-of-state employee from performing qualified disaster recovery work during a disaster period is exempt from Arizona income tax.
 For more information, see the instructions for line 15.
 NOTE: Even if you do not have to file, you must still file a return to get a refund of any Arizona income tax withheld.